Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 ![Alt Text](figures/Miniconda32024.02.20-15.23.03.01-ezgif.com-video-to-gif-converter.gif)
 *Fragment 1 of Couple 0*

-* The overall data used in this work is the Rotated cuts dataset (RCD) that comes from the Broken3D archive: [here](https://deeplearninggate.roma1.infn.it/)
+* The overall data used in this work is the Rotated cuts dataset (RCD) that comes from the Broken3D archive: [here](https://deeplearninggate.roma1.infn.it/).
+In particular:
+* The Train set used is : [here](https://drive.google.com/file/d/1k0u6Ycnizsu2SJv-FDkrXtIK6mOiOoca/view?usp=drive_link)
 * The randomized Validation set used is: [here](https://drive.google.com/file/d/1UWc90jlblj_aks512WgtJRRJe9qyxEEO/view?usp=drive_link)
 * The randomized Test set used is: [here](https://drive.google.com/file/d/17YF-sJryzKPkg8W-1FRWMt_62Y3cS-1o/view?usp=drive_link)